dhh1128/codecraft.co/coding-standards.md

 <p style="padding-left:30px;"><em><span style="color:#000080;">If you have existing coding standards, look at a few guidelines and decide A) how much technical and business value they provide; B) how easy they are to learn and follow; C) how well they're implemented.
 Do you see any places where you want to adjust?</span></em></p>
 <p style="padding-left:30px;"><em><span style="color:#000080;">If you want to create a coding standard, make a list of rules that have a high ratio of value to cost.
 Pick the top 10 (or as many as you can fit on one (1) sheet of paper with a normal font and margins).
 Float a few past other thought leaders.
 Keep the best ones only.</span></em></p>

 ---

-Add some more extra redundancy again | Codecraft (2014-01-15 08:39:13)

-[…] precisely because they create redundancy that’s difficult to understand and maintain.
-Foolish coding standards and dumb comments are notorious for creating busywork this […]

----